smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/GetCapabilities/index.md

 Get Capabilities
 ![GetCapabilities](./assets/GetCapabilities.png)

-RegisterAppInterface: SDL must provide the value of _steeringWheelLocation_ parameter at response.
+RegisterAppInterface: SDL must provide the value of _steeringWheelLocation_ parameter at response as a part of HMICapabilities struct.
 ![providing_steeringWheelLocation_parameter_at_response](./assets/providing_steeringWheelLocation_parameter_at_response.png)

 ### Example Request